DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Appendices

 \section{Appendices}

 Here, we provide an overview of the contents covered in the Appendices.
-In \cref{app:implement}, we provide a comprehensive and detailed explanation of the implementations for training the models in both VQ-VAE compression and VQGAN generation tasks.
-In \cref{app:other_proposals}, we present other proposals of the paper including {\em (i)}~new proposed codebook replacement (\cref{app:new_proposed_cbr}), and {\em (ii)}~new variants of DiVeQ and SF-DiVeQ techniques (\cref{app:detach_variants}). \cref{app:aditional_results} provides additional qualitative and quantitative evaluations of all VQ optimization methods to substantiate the superior performance of our proposed DiVeQ and SF-DiVeQ techniques in the established VQ-VAE compression and VQGAN generations tasks.
+In \cref{app:implement}, we provide a comprehensive and detailed explanation of the implementations for training the models in VQ-VAE image compression, VQGAN image generation, and DAC-based speech coding tasks.
+In \cref{app:other_proposals}, we present other proposals of the paper including {\em (i)}~new proposed codebook replacement (\cref{app:new_proposed_cbr}), and {\em (ii)}~new variants of DiVeQ and SF-DiVeQ techniques (\cref{app:detach_variants}). \cref{app:aditional_results} provides additional qualitative and quantitative evaluations of all VQ optimization methods to substantiate the superior performance of our proposed DiVeQ and SF-DiVeQ techniques in the established VQ-VAE image compression, VQGAN image generation, and DAC speech coding tasks.